Valorant-Draft-Circuit/VDC-Operations-Rulebook/rulebook/rulebook.md

     - 11.1.3.3	If a player is unable to play 2 maps before pre-season cuts are due, they may be cut if proof of unresponsiveness or unavailability is provided.
 - **11.2	Preseason Roster Lock**
   - 11.2.1 	The preseason has 3 matches, during which teams determine the final 5 players on their roster.
 During these 3 matches, rosters will need to get closer to 5 as follows:
-    - 11.2.1.1	Teams must be down to 6 or fewer rostered players the day after the second preseason match at Noon EST.
+    - 11.2.1.1	Teams must be down to 6 or fewer rostered players the day after the second preseason match at 3 PM EST.
-    - 11.2.1.2	Teams must have no more and no less than 5 rostered players the day after the third preseason match at Noon EST.
+    - 11.2.1.2	Teams must have no more than 5 rostered players and no less than 4 rostered players, the day after the third preseason match at 3 PM EST.

 ## Section 12.
 Waiver Transactions